How High Is the Demand for Police K9 Officers?

 Additionally, teams participate in ongoing and continuous education and training on an almost weekly basis to remain fresh and maintain their certifications.

-Job Growth and Salary Outlook For Police K-9 Officers
+High Demand Recruitment and Salary Info For Police K-9 Officers

 Law enforcement, in general, continues to be an in-demand job around the United States, and agencies are devising plans to put more officers on the road despite budget cuts and constraints.